What does a limited company secretary do?

 • All limited companies must have a ‘real address’ to use for the company registered office – it can’t be a PO Box.

-• The secretary will be responsible for maintaining this address, printing the company name on all relevant documents and communications, and updating the registrar with any changes.
+• The secretary will be responsible for maintaining this address, printing the company name on all relevant documents and communications, and updating the registrar with any changes to the information.

 • Maintenance of the company’s records – including accounting and tax records, VAT, PAYE, and all pensions data.